 After a period of meditation, these free spirits cashed up, selling their piece of paradise to Colin and Jillian Devine, who then farmed cattle on the land, and raised five daughters there.

 Following Environment Court consent, the Devines two years ago sold a 38-hectare parcel, about one third of their Thompson’s Point property, to Chris Jacobs.

 Chris saw the opportunity for a magnificent coastal residential estate here on the land.
-The steep terrain, rather than being daunting, provided the opportunity for 25 lots, all with stunning views and north facing.
+The steep terrain, rather than being daunting, provided the opportunity for 25 lots, all north-facing with stunning views.

 This attuned man’s ethos is to ‘do it well, be the best’ – a philosophy formed in his early years, and nourished through owning and operating successful travel and tourism businesses, initially in the Bay of Islands, and then in Fiji and the Whitsunday Islands off Australia’s Queensland coast.

 This special land that we have named Wawata – meaning to desire earnestly, to long for – provided a magnificent raw canvas.
 Quite simply, it demanded that it be well done – and so we have. - Chris Jacobs, Founder